shayekh/shayekh.github.io/README.md

 **PiHR**
 - Transform the way your HR department works.
 Manage HR and payroll activities from a single software.
 Our HR software is used by more than 400 companies across the country.
 PiHR is the best HR software in Bangladesh.

+**Unity Bank Chatbot System**
+- Unity Bank Chatbot System - powered by REVE Chat Chatbot AI.

+**REVE Chat**
+- REVE Chat is an omnichannel customer engagement platform that delights customers and boosts sales with Live Chat & AI-powered Chatbot.

+**Indoor GPS Tracing**
+- This app uses BLE signals to trace indoor GPS.
+Especially for Alzheimer's patients.
+Combination of Android of things, Fog IOT and navigation computing.
+It is associated with the ICT Fellowship for M.Sc.

+**Agent Banking**
+- Agent Banking module of BRAC Bank.
+Contributing to onboarding, communication and outlet monitoring modules.
+Working with library service for ease of API consumption and scripting DDL and DML.

+**Eve Project (Women Security)**
+- This app mainly focuses to eradicate the public transportation harassment of women.
+Several award winning project.

+**University Bus Tracker (Driver & Student App)**
+-  This app makes the location tracking of the drivers and students and teachers can get the real-time location in the student app.
+Associated with the B.sc Final Defense.

 ## Competitive Programming
 - Hackerrank: [Shayekh Ebne Mizan - HackerRank ](https://www.hackerrank.com/profile/shayekhebnemizan)
 - LeetCode: [Shayekh Ebne Mizan- LeetCode ](https://leetcode.com/u/shayekh01/)